 Qualitative Health Research – ”We’ve Got to Break Down the Shame”: Portrayals of Men’s Depression

-Have you ever en-counted a family member with men’s health concerns?
+Have you ever encountered a family member with men’s health concerns?
 Have you ever been unsure of how to ask the right questions in regards to how someone is feeling?